 The IB Examining Board comprises all chief examiners of the IB's Diploma Programme (DP).

-It supports the Chief Assessment Officer, a member of the IB's Senior Leadership Team (SLT), by offering expertise and informed discussion on practices and policy.
+It supports the Chief Assessment Officer, a member of the IB's Executive Team, by offering expertise and informed discussion on practices and policy.
 This helps to maintain the quality and standards of assessments and curricula at the IB.

 Its main other activities are to: